-Five years ago, following the acquittal of George Zimmerman in the fatal shooting of Trayvon Martin, three young women came together to form an active response to the systematic racism causing the deaths of so many African-Americans in the USA.
-The women were Alicia Garza, Opal Tometi and Patrisse Khan-Cullors.
+Seven years ago, following the acquittal of George Zimmerman in the fatal shooting of Trayvon Martin, three young women came together to form an active response to the systematic racism causing the deaths of so many African-Americans in the USA.
+The women were Alicia Garza, Opal Tometi and Patrisse Cullors.
 Their message was simply Black Lives Matter.

-On Friday 9 March, 2018 we welcomed one of these inspirational women to Southbank Centre, as Patrisse Khan-Colours joined us for WOW - Women of the World.
-And, before she flew to London for the festival, we were lucky enough to grab fifteen minutes with her.
+On Friday 9 March, 2018 we welcomed one of these inspirational women to the Southbank Centre, as Patrisse Cullors joined us for WOW - Women of the World.
+Before she flew to London for the festival, we were lucky enough to speak with her about her life's journey as an activist and campaigner.

 Where did this sense of duty come from?
-Were there any key moments or incidents that inspired Khan-Cullors to take up that fight, initiating this push for survival, and for change?
-‘I probably wouldn’t use the term inspired, because, I think the experiences that led me to act and organise things were deeply traumatic,’ Khan-Cullors explains.
+Were there any key moments or incidents that inspired Cullors to take up that fight, initiating this push for survival, and for change?
+‘I probably wouldn’t use the term inspired, because, I think the experiences that led me to act and organise things were deeply traumatic,’ Cullors explains.

 ‘Rather than inspired it’s something more clarifying.
 One of those experiences was my brother being arrested and brutally beaten by a sheriff’s department... this incident really became a marker for me, a clarifying moment around life, on the need for those of us who have been directly impacted by state violence to speak up and to speak out against it.’